-Measurement underlies all analysis, so we begin by learning how to interpret data on national and international economic activity.
+Measurement underlies all analysis, so we begin by learning how to interpret data on national and international economic activity, with particular attention to the measurement of output and inflation.
 We then study patterns of economic growth in the long run, including the status of advanced economies, and growth in emerging markets.

-Our focus then turns to two key markets - the market for labor, and the market for capital.
+Our focus then turns to two key markets: the market for labor, and the market for capital.
 We study key trends and cyclical changes in labor markets, connecting them to rising inequality.
 Credit and financial markets play a crucial role in the process of capital accumulation but are also prone to crises.
 We study their role in both driving growth, and propagating downturns.

 We then shift attention to economic policy, starting with monetary policy.
-Monetary policy has been transformed by the Global Financial Crises and continues to evolve in response to the COVID-19 crisis.
+Monetary policy has been transformed by the Global Financial Crises and the COVID-19 crisis, and the rapid onset of inflation that followed.
 We study monetary policy decisions and their effect on financial institutions and credit markets.
 This includes both conventional policies and quantitative easing (QE) as implemented, and now expanded, by Central Banks around the world.